dieuveilmikengue/Gerer-les-authentifications-dans-django/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact

-For questions or suggestions, please open an issue or contact me at [your-email@example.com](mailto:your-email@example.com).
+For questions or suggestions, please open an issue or contact me at [your-email@example.com](mailto:emaick9@gmail.com).